2007 Maloy O’Neill Vineyards Enzo Super-Tuscan

 Mission Status: Accomplished!

 Winemaker: Shannon O’Neill

 Backgrounder: Paso Robles has long been established as a wine producing region that give other California regions a run for their money.
 With a climate and soils that make for perfect growing conditions for grapes, it is no wonder.
 Winemakers in Paso are a somewhat unique breed, often declaring themselves to be the renegades of Cali wine.
 A meeting with Shannon O’Neill, winemaker and owner of Maloy O’Neill affirms this sentiment.
 A warm, excited and deeply passionate man, Shannon makes wines that reflect his personality.
-Join Agent Red as he visits Shannon – and returns with a cache of his 2005 Enzo for our O’Neill-loving Operatives.
+Join Agent Red as he visits Shannon – and returns with an allocation of his brilliant 2007 Enzo, a blend for our O’Neill-loving Operatives.